 - We meet any challenges to our own case in this step – we tell the truth about our challenges and take the power from the prosecution in offering this kind of evidence against you.
 We frame this information in a way that fits our theory of the case.

 - We also point out what the prosecution will not prove, how they will fail to exclude other innocent explanations for the facts, and why you are not guilty.

 - It is imperative that this statement is accurate, and nothing is promised that cannot be delivered.
 This is NOT an argument, it is an opportunity to tell the jury how the case will go and how they will determine that you have not committed a crime, by seeing that the prosecution cannot prove you did beyond a reasonable doubt.

 - This is the prosecution's opportunity to present evidence to the jury; testimonial evidence from witnesses, physical evidence related to the case, expert evidence relevant to the facts, etc.

 - This is also where much of the defense case exists (and this must be told to jurors in jury selection and opening).
-The defense is given the opportunity to cross-examine witness and challenge the evidence.
+The defense is given the opportunity to cross-examine witnesses and challenge the evidence.
 This is the defense case – the questioning and doubt associated with the evidence.
-The jury must understand that it is very difficult to prove a negative, evidence of where you were not, and that questioning the evidence of the prosecution is the case of the defense.
+The jury must understand that it is very difficult to prove negative, evidence of where you were not and that questioning the evidence of the prosecution in the case of the defense.
 We do not allow the prosecution to convince the jury that the defense case will come after – this is it.